Skip to Main Content

 About Faegre Drinker

 Faegre Drinker is an international law firm providing litigation, regulatory, and business services to clients ranging from Fortune 100 companies to startups.
-The firm was formed in February 2020 through the merger of Faegre Baker Daniels and Drinker Biddle & Reath.
+The firm was formed in February 2020 through the combination of Faegre Baker Daniels and Drinker Biddle & Reath.

 Two Become One

-Meanwhile, the former Faegre Baker Daniels was founded in 1863 when Thomas Hendricks (who went on to become Vice President to Grover Cleveland) and Oscar Hord (later to become Indiana Attorney General) formed Hendricks & Hord—the firm that would later become the “Baker Daniels” half of Faegre Baker Daniels.
-The eventual “Faegre” half of the firm opened its doors in Minneapolis in 1886 under the name Cobb & Wheelwright, changing its name to Faegre & Benson in 1942 to reflect the preeminent roles of partners Bart Faegre and John Benson.
+Both of the Faegre Drinker legacy firms have storied histories.
+Drinker Biddle & Reath was founded and headquartered in Philadelphia in 1849.
+In 1871, Drinker Biddle presided over the creation of Drexel, Morgan and Co., an investment bank that would later become JPMorgan.
+Drinker Biddle also assisted Georg von Trapp (depicted in the Sound of Music) in 1939 with visa issues at Ellis Island.
+Faegre Baker Daniels was formed through the 2012 combination of Baker & Daniels and Faegre & Benson.
+The former was founded in 1863 when Thomas Hendricks (Vice President to Grover Cleveland) and Oscar Hord (who became the Indiana Attorney General) formed Hendricks & Hord, which later became Baker Daniels.
+The firm’s counterpart was established in Minneapolis in 1886 under the name Cobb & Wheelwright, which was changed to Faegre & Benson in 1942 to reflect the preeminent roles of partners Bart Faegre and John Benson.
 After more than a century of continued growth, the firm became Faegre Baker Daniels in 2012.

 Food, Health, and Beyond